ckgresla/MI6/intel/SpinningUp.md

 - Optimal Q-Function and The Optimal Action: The Optimal Action-Value Function (i.e Q_star(s, a)) and Optimal Policy (V_star(s)) which outputs an Action, that is because the Optimal Value-Function determines Expected Rewards for Actions A in the Current State S and is also Optimal we can take the Argmax (wrt Value output) of the Actions, the Optimal Action -- if there are several "Optimal Actions" that we can get from our Action-Value Function, we can take a random choice from that set but there is a "Deterministic" Optimal Policy that selects the Best action
 - Policy Entropy is a Good Measure of Learning, better than trends in Episode Rewards- http://amid.fish/reproducing-deep-rl (about halfway down in this)
 - Key Papers in RL- https://spinningup.openai.com/en/latest/spinningup/keypapers.html (great list to peep, particularly Section 13 with Classics)
+- In Policy Optimization, determining which Actions are "good" is commonly referred to as the *Credit Assignment Problem* (Schulman, thesis) -- basically when Agent gets reward for their Actions, which prior Actions need to get positively/negatively updated for contributing to the accumulation of Reward?